majaewen/Bachelor-thesis/README.md

 # Bachelor-thesis
-This repository contains all R codes used during my Bachlor's thesis.
+This repository contains the R codes used during my Bachlor's thesis.